-- Operations of the overall County Department, such as Accounting or Administrative Support - c.
+- b.
+Operations of the overall County Department, such as Accounting or Administrative Support - c.
 Eligibility determinations - d.
 Quality, accuracy and compliance with audits and reviews - e.
 Performance management.
 As part of establishing adequate Internal Controls regarding performance management, the County Department Director shall: - i.
 Designate County Department staff as Medical Assistance performance owners - ii.
 Document processes and procedures for performance management, which shall include how staff will be trained. - iii.
-Train County Department staff on the importance of performance management and meeting performance targets, and how they impact Members. - f.
+Train County Department staff on the importance of performance management and meeting performance targets, and how they impact Members.

+- f.
 Internal communications - g.
 Knowledge and information sharing, such that the County Department Director can assure knowledge of and compliance with applicable State and federal requirements, laws, and Regulations - h.
-Program integrity activities - i.
-Customer service that is provided in a timely, respectful and culturally appropriate manner - 6.
-Business Process Standards a.
+Program integrity activities - Customer service that is provided in a timely, respectful and culturally appropriate manner - 6.
+Business Process Standards are intended to ensure all applicants and members receive quality customer service and timely and accurate program information and eligibility determinations. - a.
 Process for Developing Business Process Standards